-But before you get started, take a minute to unpack all the different types of debt you have.
-Think of things like a home loan, auto loan, student loans, credit cards, and everything else — because the way you pay off debt could vary depending on the type of debt you have.
+Take a minute to unpack all the different types of debt you have.
+Think of things like home loans, auto loans, student loans, credit cards, and everything else — because the way you pay off debt could vary depending on the type of debt you have.

 Here are 10 ways to pay off debt:

 - Use the debt avalanche method

 If you’ve never created a budget, now is the time.
 Write down all your expenses: everything from your mortgage payment (or rent) to student loans.
 Don’t forget to include lines for gas and food.
 Then write down how much you earn each month.

 Deduct your total expenses from your income and the leftover cash can go towards debt.
 Your budget isn’t set in stone; you can update it as often as necessary.
 If you get a raise at work, you can make adjustments to your budget as you see fit.
 It should just always be your reference point to stay on track.